dexterbg/Twizy-Virtual-BMS/README.md

     Pascal is using Nissan Leaf cells, which offer a very good combination of capacity, availability and price.
 Blazej is using cheap 120 Ah lead acid batteries (price ~400 Euro for a complete set).
 Klaus will use chinese prismatic cells adding up to ~12 kWh.

-    **Note**: Klaus offers to organize a bulk order of high capacity prismatic cells priced at ~230 Euro/kWh.
-For details please contact him at <klauszinser@posteo.eu>.
+    **Note**: Klaus offers to organize a bulk order of high capacity prismatic 3.2V LiFePO4 cells in the range of 330€ down to 260€/kWh.
+For a high performance large capacity setup with 48V 240 Ah (double of the standard battery capacity) a total price only for the battery pack between 2800 and 3200€ seems possible.
+Each buyer would have the risk in case of failures and should add some spare cells.
+For details please contact Klaus at <klauszinser@posteo.eu>.

   - **BMS**: using a BMS is optional for lead acid batteries but _strongly recommended_ for lithium based batteries.
 You may pick any BMS, but you should focus on those that can be connected to the Arduino to query the battery state.
 Our recommendation is picking a good BMS capable of early balancing, monitoring the coulomb (Ah) consumption and calculating the real SOC.